Michael-Lloyd/FreeXMC-hw/README.md

 **Notice: This repository is on Github, which I don't use as my primary VCS host!
 If there are outdated files, they're on gitlab.**

 An open source, open hardware Brushless DC Motor (BLDC) drive and control stack using the XMC4400 series microcontrollers.
 This repository contains all of the hardware files.

+I'll be releasing all of my work here after the 9/9/22.